May courage never be extinguished, or light diminished nor spirits bound in pursuit of personal excellence.

 For 50 extra credit points you have the option to view the video and answer the questions for either the October Sky or Good Will Hunting.
 All you need to do is watch the video and answer the essay questions under homework for extra credit.
 Apply information you have learned from the course when answering the questions so that you demonstrate comprehension of those psychological concepts associated with the psychology of women that are appropriate to the questions.
 Both these videos focus on male behavior, the latter uses four letter words and should be avoided if you don't want to be subjected to this sort of language.

 I realize that some of you may want to go faster than the pace I have set-up.
 You can always read the chapters and do the homework ahead of time.
+Assignments that are completed early may be turned in prior to the due date.
 However, the quizzes are only available for the week specified in the Assignment Folder.

 There are some limitations for leap frogs.
 I revise my lectures and change the lecture questions as the course progresses.
 So, you may notice there are, at times, lectures that are missing the link and will not open.
 This is because I am working on that aspect of the course.

-The specific due dates for assignments are specified in the class schedule.
+The specific due dates for assignments are specified in the schedule for the class.
 Click on the link for Schedule at the end of this Syllabus.

-If an assignment or quiz is late and is beyond the limit allowed during Magic Week, that assignment or quiz will receive a 30% reduction.
-You can only submit late assignments during Magic Week.
+If an assignment or quiz is late and is beyond the limit allowed during Magic Weeks (or Days), that assignment or quiz will receive a 30% reduction.

 What if you don't have the time to finish your homework?
-There is Magic Week ( or a grace period) that will allow you some flexibility.
+There are three Magic Weeks (or Days), grace periods, that will allow you some flexibility.

-During Magic Week, I will allow you to submit three chapter homework assignments and take three chapter quizzes (for any chapter required in the course).
-Any three make-up assignments or quizzes will be considered "on time" or just as if you completed it by the scheduled due date during Magic Week.
+During a Magic Week (or Day), I will allow you to submit one chapter homework assignment and take one chapter quiz (for any chapter required in the course).
+These "late submissions" will be considered "on time" or just as if you completed it by the scheduled due date.

 However, the same "homework - quiz sequencing rule" applies.
 You must submit your homework before you take your quiz.
 You will not receive credit for a quiz unless your homework is received prior to taking the quiz.

-Magic Week is my way of recognizing that "unplanned things just happen! (even to good students)" and one of the "benefits" of online classes is the opportunity for "flexibility."
+The concept of a Magic Week (or Day) is my way of recognizing that "unplanned things just happen! (even to good students)" and one of the "benefits" of an online class is the opportunity for "flexibility."
 However, it is best to complete the chapters in the order they are assigned.
-I want you to only use the Magic Week concept when you have an emergency which interferes with completing an assignment on time OR if you feel that you need extra time to do well on the more challenging chapters and prefer to "save" the easier ones for Magic Week.
+I want you to only use the Magic Week (or Day) concept when you have an emergency which interferes with completing an assignment on time OR if you feel that you need extra time to do well on the more challenging chapters or assignments and prefer to "save" a few of the easier ones for the Magic Week (or Day).

 Grades will be calculated on a class curve based on your total points.
 An approximate scale derived from last semester's curve is posted below.

 Since I will provide each student with feedback on incorrect answers given on homework assignments and give each student the opportunity to correct their mistakes and retrieve lost points, it is expected that students will receive full credit for their homework.
-Also, the Magic Week option (explained above) reduces the possibility of being penalized for late homework or quizzes.
+Also, the Magic Week (or Day) option reduces the possibility of being penalized for late homework or quizzes.